cambridge-cares/TheWorldAvatar/Agents/DistrictHeatingOptimisationTriggerAgent/README.md

 This `District Heating Optimisation Trigger Agent` can be used to trigger recurring optimisations of the district heating system in Pirmasens (including the simulation of corresponding emission dispersion) according to the latest use case design using [chained derivations].
 For each time step to simulate (i.e., using Aermod Agent), a corresponding `SimulationTime` instance is instantiated or updated, together with a time `Interval` instance representing the associated optimisation horizon (for the DH Optimisation Agent) and two time `Duration`s specifying the length of historical time series data required for the Forecasting Agent.

-On agent startup, the specified SPARQL endpoint will also be populated with all triples provided as `.ttl` files in the [resources] folder, e.g., upload required descriptions of used forecasting models etc.
+On agent startup, the specified SPARQL endpoint will also be populated with all triples provided as `.ttl` files in the [resources/triples] folder, e.g., upload required descriptions of used forecasting models and static point source instances. **Please note** that the `disp:hasOntoCityGMLCityObject` range instances need to be populated manually beforehand, as there is currently no way to extract the corresponding IRIs programmatically.
+As the folder is mounted into the container, no rebuilding is required after changing the triples to upload.

 <!--
 TODO: elaborate on the overall role of this agent in the use case/deployment design: sequence of deployments, dependencies, etc.